 For us engineers, it is easy to check with a thermal camera what is the issue.

-The most common sign is when it’s time to bleed radiators is when the top side is cold.
-The air trapped inside in the top of the radiator stoping the heating system water circulation and also showing cold spots on the radiators.
+The most common sign when it’s time to bleed radiators is when the top side of the average radiator is cold.
+The air trapped inside the top of the radiator stops the heating system’s water circulation and also shows cold spots on the radiators.

 The whole radiator is cold

-This is not a common sign of air in the system.
+This is very cold weather not a common sign of air in the system.
 If the entire radiator is cold, you could have problems with the central heating circulation.